 Look out for our newsletters in your inbox soon.

-This is an inspiring and rejuvenating destination that’s famous for its natural beauty and healing powers.
+Sedona is an exciting destination in Arizona that’s famous for its natural beauty and healing powers.
 It’s really unlike anywhere else in the state – or the country for that matter!
 Sedona is between Flagstaff and Phoenix and known for its healing vortexes of energy and New Age shops.
-Come here to learn about crystals, attend a yoga retreat, and hike in some incredible landscapes.
+Come here to learn about crystals, attend a yoga retreat, and hike in incredible landscapes.
 Book a horseback riding tour with a local guide company in the red rock canyons to really embrace the stunning beauty of the outdoors here.
 Sedona is also an artist haven, so you can shop for beautiful creations inspired by the mountains and rocks.
 The Casa Sedona Inn, L’Auberge de Sedona, and the Junipine Resort are all great places to stay in Sedona.

 Yuma is a border town next to California and Baja California, Mexico.
 Visit the Castle Dome Mines Museum and Ghost Town and the Yuma Territorial Prison to learn about local history.
 Gateway Park is a nice place to go for a walk or jog, and the Imperial Sand Dunes Recreation Area is an other-worldly place where you can wander across the sand to your heart’s content.
 You can also cross over the Mexican border to visit the border towns on the other side or explore elsewhere in Mexico.
 Consider staying at the Radisson Hotel Yuma, La Fuente Inn & Suites, or the Hilton Garden Inn Yuma Pivot Point when you visit this part of Arizona.

-Cottonwood is a down-to-earth small town that’s charming and historic.
+Cottonwood is a charming small town in Arizona.
 There are quite a few antique stores to check out and some great wineries to relax and take in the scenery.
 In addition to Historic Old Town Cottonwood, don’t miss the Blazin’ M Ranch, Dead Horse Ranch State Park, and the Arizona Stronghold Vineyards Tasting Room.
-Stay at the Pines Motel, Best Western, or the Little Daisy Motel when you visit Cottonwood.
+Stay at the Pines Motel or the Little Daisy Motel when you visit Cottonwood.

 Scottsdale often gets lumped together with Phoenix, but it’s worth a visit on its own.
 This is a great place to visit museums, and the Scottsdale Artwalk is excellent as well.
 In this upscale suburban-style town, you’ll also find botanical gardens, wineries, and amusement parks.
 There are lots of great places to dine and drink in the downtown area in the evenings.
 You can visit the Frank Lloyd Wright house, Taliesin West, watch live events at the Desert Stages Theater, and view authentic western art at the Scottsdale Museum of the West.
-The Scottsdale Camelback Resort, Canyon Suites at the Phoenician, and the Gainey Suites Hotel are all wonderful places to stay in Scottsdale.
+The Scottsdale Camelback Resort and Canyon Suites at The Phoenician are top luxury hotels in Scottsdale, while there are also a ton of great Airbnbs in the area.

 As the name suggests, Tombstone is a ghost town that is ideal for tourists looking to get a taste of what life was like in the old Wild West.
 It has been featured in lots of movies and used to be packed with lots of saloons and silver mines.
 This was one of the biggest boomtowns in the Wild West, but now only a little over a thousand people live here.
-Expect to find actors dressed in 19th century costumes reenacting scenes from the olden days.
+Expect to find actors dressed in 19th-century costumes reenacting scenes from the olden days.
 Many of the local residents work here to entertain and educate tourists about what Tombstone was like during its peak.
-The Tombstone Grand Hotel, the Tombstone Monument Ranch, and the Landmark Lookout Ranch are recommended places to stay when you spend a weekend in Tombstone.
+The Tombstone Grand Hotel and Tombstone Monument Ranch are recommended places to stay when you spend a weekend in Tombstone.

 Flagstaff is a small town in northern Arizona that’s known as a gateway to the Grand Canyon.
 Many people stay here when visiting the Grand Canyon if they don’t plan to camp or stay in national park lodging.
 This is a budget-friendly town for accommodations if you want to visit the iconic landmark.
 Flagstaff is far enough north in the state and mountainous that you can even go skiing here.
 The Arizona Snowbowl is open in the winter, and you can also go to the top of Mt.
 Humphrey via ski lift in the summer.
 The volcanic lava tubes are a big attraction for tourists to explore when the weather is warmer.
 Humphrey’s Peak is the tallest mountain in the state and located in this city of 7,000-foot elevation.
 There’s a nice Drury Inn & Suites in Flagstaff, or you can stay at the Little America Hotel or the Sonesta ES Suites for a nice weekend getaway near the Grand Canyon.